martinnormark/azure-reporting-cube/docs/Row keys.md

 So, in a web analytics application I want to store metrics for any given page.
 A page's object type is `page` with an ID of e.g. `34343` which makes the row key for the stats-record ending in UTC ticks of `0293819312323` look like this:

 `page_00000000000000034343_0293819312323`

+> An interessting thing to test, is if there's any performance penalty in using ´2012-08-14T19:00:00.000Z´ as the timestamp instead of UTC ticks.

 Notice how the ID has been padded with zero to make it the same length for all rows.
 Without padding IDs, querying by range will not be possible, so this is very important!